-Lean, moist, and incredibly succulent, oven-baked BBQ pork tenderloin is seasoned with sweet, warm, savory spices and smothered in BBQ sauce.
+Lean, moist, and incredibly succulent, this oven baked BBQ pork tenderloin recipe features tenderloin seasoned with sweet, warm, savory spices and smothered in BBQ sauce.

-Before sharing it here, I made this oven-baked BBQ pork tenderloin a few times.
 The first time I made it, I honestly didn’t think it would be as good as it was.
-I have made tenderloin in many ways, but this one experience placed this dish at the top of my favorites list.
+I have made tenderloin in many ways, but this experience placed this dish at the top of my favorite recipe.
 I couldn’t believe how good the tenderloin was.

 What’s Needed To Make Oven-Baked BBQ Pork Tenderloin

 - Pork Tenderloin: (2) one-pound tenderloins (NOT pork loin).
 Many recipes will tell you to trim off the silverskin, but I never have, and they are always tender.

 - Pork Dry Rub: I use our all-purpose pork dry rub.
 The recipe is provided in the recipe card below, or use your favorite pork rub.